-More than 170 million people in the United States, including 96% of medical doctors, are now fully vaccinated against COVID-19.
+More than 240 million people in the United States, including 96% of medical doctors, have now received one dose of a COVID-19 vaccine.
 These vaccines have been through the most intensive safety monitoring in U.S. history.

-Vaccines are approved and authorized by the U.S. Food and Drug Administration (FDA), including full approval for the Pfizer vaccine (Comirnaty) which was granted in August 2021.
+Vaccines are approved and authorized by the U.S. Food and Drug Administration (FDA).
 The FDA sets strict standards for clinical trials and carefully reviews scientific data from vaccine developers.
 Once vaccines are made available to the public, the FDA continues to monitor them very closely.

 Researchers began developing vaccines for COVID-19 in January 2020, based on decades of work on immune responses and vaccine technology.
 Thousands of volunteers took part in the clinical trials that started that spring to ensure the vaccines are safe and effective.

 Based on the results, the FDA authorized multiple vaccines for public use.
 In August 2021, the Pfizer vaccine (Comirnaty) was approved by the FDA.